LIMX-SUPPORT/LimecoinX/doc/build-masternode.md

 You need exactly 5000 LIMX to run a Masternode.
 Masternode input must have at least 15 confirmations.
 Building a new wallet.dat is also recommended (a seperate .conf is needed).
 Masternode earnings going to this wallet.dat and address.
 Send only new earned coins away and pay attention for transaction fees.
+To fix a broken accountaddress 0 (possible when sending huge amounts of coins away), do a self tx of 5000 LIMX.

 Start